differential-network-analysis/dnaici-webpage/README.md

 ## Introduction

-Please find DNAICI pipeline through [DNAICI website](https://dnaici-pipeline.github.io/documentation/index.html).
-More details about code and demo can be found [HERE](https://github.com/differential-network-analysis/dnaici).
+DNAICI pipeline and supplementary files from paper can be found in [DNAICI website](https://differential-network-analysis.github.io/dnaici-webpage/).
+More details about source code and demo can be found IN [DNAICI package](https://github.com/differential-network-analysis/dnaici).

 ## Citation